LuthfiNassir/CryptoPulse/README.md

 - `Interactive Visualizations:` Visualize Bitcoin price movements, trading volume, and technical indicators such as Relative Strength Index (RSI) and Bollinger Bands using intuitive and interactive charts.

 - `Customizable Dashboard:` Tailor the dashboard to your specific needs by selecting the time period, indicators, and chart types that matter most to you.

+- `User-Friendly Interface:` Enjoy a user-friendly interface with intuitive navigation and interactive features for seamless analysis.

+- `Historical Data Analysis:` Gain insights into Bitcoin price movements over time with interactive charts and graphs.

+- `Technical Indicators:` Track key technical indicators such as Relative Strength Index (RSI), Bollinger Bands, and Moving Averages to identify potential trends and patterns.

 ## Getting Started